eformsignen/eformsignen.github.io/help/chapter8.rst

    2. You cannot enter special characters in the display name (", ', ;, <, >, \\).

    3. Empty spaces before and after the display name are all removed.
-E.g. “ Time off ”  “Time off”
+E.g. “Time off ” -> “Time off”.

-   4. When adding or editing a search value, if you enter a duplicate value in the custom filter, then the previously entered field type and field search value will be displayed.
+   4. When adding or editing a search value, if you enter a duplicate value in the custom filter, then the previously entered field typeand field search value will be displayed.
 For example, when adding a custom filter again while 'years worked: 5~10' was entered in the custom filter, if you enter 'years worked' in the field name, then the previous value such as Range for Type, 5 for Min value, and 10 for Max value are displayed.

 You can choose one of Keyword, Range, and Period for the field type.
 Keyword is the default.